Vaishnavi-cyber-blip/Sentiment.api/README.md

 'max_features=5000' means that only the top 5000 most important features will be used in the model.
 This parameter helps to reduce the dimensionality of the feature space and prevent overfitting.

-The Logistic Regression CV (aka logit, MaxEnt) classifier is used for classification in the sentiment analysis process.
+#### The Logistic Regression CV (aka logit, MaxEnt)
+The classifier is used for classification in the sentiment analysis process.
+It is the variation of Logistic Regression that includes cross-validation to select the best hyperparameters for the model.
+It uses a technique called "stratified k-fold cross-validation" to ensure that each fold of the dataset contains approximately the same proportion of positive and negative examples.
+This can help to improve the performance of the model by reducing the risk of overfitting.

 ## Conversion of Model into API using flask